 Power due to capacitive loading on output pins is (first order) a function of the capacitive load and frequency at which the outputs change.
-Table 10-25 provides coefficients for calculating power dissipated in the IO cells as a function of capacitive load.
+Table 10-24 provides coefficients for calculating power dissipated in the IO cells as a function of capacitive load.
 In these cases:

-$TotalPower = \Sigma((Intercept + SlopeCload)frequency/10MHz)$
+$Total\ Power = \Sigma((Intercept + SlopeCload)frequency/10MHz)$

 - Summation is performed over all output pins with capacitive loads

-- TotalPower is expressed in mW
+- Total Power is expressed in mW

 - Cload is expressed in pF

 Because of the low duty cycle on most device pins, power dissipation due to capacitive loads was found to be fairly low when averaged over a period of time.
-The one possible exception to this is if the chip is using the external address and data buses at a rate approaching the maximum system rate.
-In this case, power from these buses can be significant.

 E, the external [static component], reflects the effects of placing resistive loads on the outputs of the device.
 Sum the total of all V^2/R or IV to arrive at the resistive load contribution to power.
-Assume V = 0.5 for the purposes of these rough calculations.
-For instance, if there is a total of 8 PWM outputs driving 10mA into LEDs, then P = 8.5.01 = 40mW.
+Assume V=0.5 for the purposes of these rough calculations.
+For instance, if there is a total of eight PWM outputs driving 10mA into LEDs, then P=8.5.01=40mW.